santakaveli/super-privacy-list/README.md

 # super-privacy-list
-A big list of third party tools for telemetry removal on Windows and others.
+A big list of third party projects / tools for telemetry removal on Windows and others.

 # List
  - Optimizing / Tweaking